mwarning/KadNode/misc/examples.md

+# Examples

-# Use KadNode with Let's Encrypt certificates
+## Use KadNode with Let's Encrypt certificates

 You might want to use KadNode with certificates from Let's Encrypt.
 In this example we assume to have certificates for mydomain.com.